valentas-kurauskas/heterogeneous-population-epidemics/README.md

 A quick script to try to understand the effect of superspreaders using random graphs with a toy degree distribution.

-A fraction *1-p_a-ε* of population infects *0* new individuals.
+A fraction *1-p_a-ε* of the population infects *0* new individuals.
 A fraction *p_a* of them infects *a* new individuals.
-Finally, a fraction ε of population infects *b* new individuals (they are "superspreaders").
-We assume that the basic reproduction rate R0 is known and adjust ε accordingly.
+Finally, a fraction ε of the population infects *b* new individuals (they are "superspreaders").
+We assume that the [basic reproduction number](https://en.wikipedia.org/wiki/Basic_reproduction_number) R0 is known and adjust ε accordingly.

 ![Example chart](example.png "30% infect 1, 100ε% (the superspreaders) infect b, others infect 0")